superfaceai/station/README.md

 ### **Test and update snapshots**

-Since lot of tests written in station uses jest snapshots for comparing values from map, we sometime need to update snapshots to modify/add/remove some snapshots.
+Since lot of tests written in station uses jest snapshots for comparing values from map, you might need to update snapshots to modify/add/remove some of them.
 You can do this simply by adding option `-u` or `--updateSnapshot`.
 For example:

 ```shell
 $ yarn test -u